maharjun/External-Input-Current/Readme.md

     4: (0, 0   , 200  , 0) -> Parent 1
     5: (0, 1000, 0    , 2) -> Parent 4

 ###   Finite length intervals

     from 0 to 120000, every 15000 ms
         from 0 to 1000, every 100 ms
-            from 0 to end, execute Neuron Pattern 1 from 2000 to 3000 every 200 ms
+            from 0 onwards, generate pattern 1
+        from 2000 to 3000 every 200 ms
-            from 0 to end execute Neuron Pattern 2 from 120000 to inf every 10000 ms from 0 to 800, every 80 ms
+            from 0 onwards generate pattern 2
+    from 120000 onwards every 10000 ms
+        from 0 to 800, every 80 ms
-            from 0 to end, execute Neuron Pattern 3
+            from 0 onwards, generate pattern 3

     NeuronPatterns: <length 3 cell array>